Before accounting software, people had to do all of their accounting manually, using something called the accounting cycle.

-An unadjusted trial balance is what you get when you calculate a total balance for each individual account in your books over a particular period of time.
+An unadjusted trial balance is what you get when you calculate account balances for each individual account in your books over a particular period of time.

 Let’s look at the first line of the unadjusted trial balance we looked at above:

-According to the rules of double-entry accounting, all of a company’s debits must equal all credits.
+According to the rules of double-entry accounting, a company’s total debit balance must equal its total credit balance.

 If the sum of the debit entries in a trial balance (in this case, $36,660) doesn’t equal the sum of the credits (also $36,660), that means there’s been an error in either the recording of the journal entries.